 In this regard the 6th National Human Development Report seeks to promote advocacy for human development with the aim of stimulating dialogue on national development strategies and objectives, and to monitor the status of human development by providing facts and figures, which measure progress and pinpoint critical imbalances.
 This report further focuses on national policy formulation and consensus building among national stakeholders and seeks to inform decision-making in the management of national resources among the public, private and civil society sectors.
 It is hoped that by contributing to the debate on alternative approaches and helping to develop shared visions, new prospects and strategies will be identified for enhancing national development.

+The key objectives of the NHDR 2009 are to explore the human development concerns of the youth and assess their development challenges faced at all levels as well as identify strategies to address them.
 Ladies and Gentlemen: The theme of this report pays tribute to the fact that the majority of Kenyans are young people.
 The youth aged 15-35 years constitute 36 percent of the total population.
 Of this group, 18.3 percent are female and 17.7 percent are male.
 Currently, the youth account for about 60 percent of the total active labour force.

+The youth unemployment estimated at 75 percent in Kenya is a concern, since it is a precursor to increasing poverty.
+The cause of the growing unemployment is partly attributed to lack of appropriate skills required in the labour industry.
+In addition, it is also of great concern that a third of all HIV/AIDS patients are young and over 75 percent of new infections are amongst the youth, majority of who are young women.
 Ladies and Gentlemen: Young people, today and in the future, will be the principal stakeholders and beneficiaries of the Vision 2030.
 Therefore issues affecting young people should be fully integrated and harmonized into every aspect of public policy and across all Ministries and government agencies.
 Under the Vision 2030, specific policies and interventions are spelt out for implementation to fully develop the youth potential as well as prepare and engage them in socio-economic development.

 In order to address the human development concerns and challenges like those facing the youth, the government aims at raising the average annual incomes per person from an estimated USD 650 in 2006 to above USD 992 by 2012; Reducing poverty levels from 45.9 per cent to 28 per cent by 2012; Reducing rural and urban inequality from the current levels of 0.38 and 0.447 to 0.34 and 0.407 respectively over the same period.
 A major aspiration of Vision 2030 is to raise the Human Development Index (HDI) from the current level of 0.532 to 0.750 by the year 2015.

+The key strategic areas of intervention include: capacity building and empowerment to enable youth engage in productive activities, creation of employment opportunities, provision of financial and market linkage support, character molding initiatives and participation in decision making.
 Ladies and Gentlemen: Kenyan youth, however, continue to face many challenges which include limited opportunities for educational advancement and technical training, limited opportunities for on job training and employment, high levels of poverty, lack of finance and access to credit, disproportionate exposure to high health and social risks as well as limited opportunities and mechanisms to participate in decisions that affect their lives.
+Ladies and Gentlemen: The Sixth National Human Development Report provides information on four indices namely; Human Development Index (HDI), Human Poverty Index (HPI), Gender Development Index (GDI), Gender Empowerment Measure (GEM) and Youth Development Index (YDI).
+It is notable that this is the first time a YDI has been computed for the country.

 According to the National Human Development Report that we are launching today, the Human Development Index (HDI) at the national level is estimated at 0.561, the National average Human Poverty Index (HPI) is given as 29.1, while the Gender Development Index (GDI) at the national level stands at 0.492.
 The computed Gender Empowerment Measure (GEM) is estimated at 0.383.
 The Youth Development Index (YDI) stands at 0.5817.
 It is important to note that all these indices exhibit some regional disparities.

+It is observed that only a narrow margin exists between the National Youth Development Index at 0.5817 and the National Human Development Index at 0.5610.
+This correlation can be attributed to the large proportion of youth (36%) in the total population.
+In this regard, the goal of Vision 2030 to realise a Human Development Index growth cannot be realised without the Kenya Youth Development Index growing at the same pace.
 Ladies and Gentlemen: The 6th National Human Development Report supports the fact that a large youth cohort that is typical of the Kenyan population demographic pattern presents an opportunity, especially if the right macroeconomic and labour market policies are set in a manner that can help the economy benefit from the youth bulge.
 The youth have often demonstrated the ability to contribute to the development process and have the potential that can be nurtured to promote economic progress.
 To harness their energy, policy initiatives and resources should be targeted and channelled towards tackling development challenges.

 Employment or access to income-earning opportunity is recognized as the single most important facet of participation in the economy and the basis for raising standards of living.
 The report observes that while the economic performance has improved, growth in productive employment and income-generating opportunities have not kept pace with the growth in the labour force especially for the youth who comprise over 60 percent of the labour force.